trebol-ecommerce/trebol-backend-monolith/README.md

 After cloning the repository, I recommend to run `mvn verify`, grab a drink and wait a little.
 That command will download/install dependencies, compile the project, generate the WAR package file, install it to your local maven repo, run unit tests and check code coverage.

-__The important step here is to compile the project first__, because some classes are not versioned and instead must be generated through a Maven plugin that is provided in the project dependencies
+__The important step here is to compile the project first__, because some classes are not versioned and instead must be generated through a Maven plugin that is provided in the project dependencies.

+If for any reason you fail to compile, please run `mvn generate-sources` and try it again.

 Once you're done with the above, you can quickly run the application with `mvn spring-boot:run`

 ### Configuration

 The default configuration profile, which is located at `/src/main/resources/application.properties` contains sane default settings.
-You can "just" run the application out-of-the-box with these, though you'll probably want to change the database driver and URL, between other things.
+You "can" run the application out-of-the-box with these, though you'll need to change several options if you're to install it on production.

-The aforementioned file also has written instructions to set things up and running, please read it

 ## Contributing to this repository